nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all students in the address book.
+Shows a list of all students in UG Teach.

 Format: `list`

 ### Editing a student : `edit`

-Edits an existing student in the address book.
+Edits an existing student in the UG Teach.

 **Format:** `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/RATE] [paid/PAID_AMOUNT] [owed/OWED_AMOUNT]`

 **Examples:**

-`edit 1 p/87438808 e/alexyeoh100@example.com` </br> Edits the phone number and email address of the 1st student to be `87438808` and `alexyeoh100@examnple.com` respectively.
+* `edit 1 p/87438808 e/alexyeoh100@example.com` edits the phone number and email address of the 1st student to be `87438808` and `alexyeoh100@examnple.com` respectively.

-`edit 2 paid/1200.00 owed/0` </br> Edits the paid amount of the 2nd student to be `$1200.00` and edits the owed amount to be `$0.00`.
+* `edit 2 paid/1200.00 owed/0` edits the paid amount of the 2nd student to be `$1200.00` and edits the owed amount to be `$0.00`.
 ![editResult.png](images/editResult.png)

 <box type="important" header="#### Constraints">